szfeup/cse185-spring18-week6/CSE185_Week6_PartI.md

 In each reported scan, the m/z ratio and the corresponding intensity (which is proportional to abundance) of each fragment is reported as a sequence of ASCII encoded pairs.

-Answer the questions below in the worksheet by manually inspecting the file:
+Answer the questions below in the CSE185_Week6_Worksheet.md worksheet by manually inspecting the telomere_ms.mzXML file via the command line:

 **What level is the first scan?**